cneiderer/Class_Projects/Project_1/Project1_Blog.md

 ### Approach
 After receiving the proposal, my partner and I broke the project down into 3 parts:
-1. Defining of objectives and assumptions.
+1. Definition of objectives and assumptions.
-2. Data identification and sourcing.
+2. Data identification.
-3. Exploratory analysis and recommendations.
+3. Data acquisition and analysis.

 #### Part 1:
 After reviewing the proposal, we determined the multifaceted problem of optimal street team placement was driven by two main objectives, increase attendance and attract monetary support.
 From these objectives we derived a target demographic for the WTWY gala.
 We made additional assumptions regarding the date of the event as well as the timeline for street team canvassing as well as defined our assumptions regarding the event date and canvassing timeframe.